pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

 > Note:
 >
-> Please do not enable object lock on AWS S3.
+> Please do not enable object lock on AWS S3 bucket.
 If object lock is enabled, TiDB Cloud will be unable to push audit log files to S3.

 #### Step 1.
 Create an Amazon S3 bucket